About Talking Animals

 Raffael N Fasel

 Raffael holds a Bachelor of Law and a Master of Law degree from the University of Fribourg, an MA in Philosophy from University College London, and an LLM from Yale Law School.
 He has worked as a research assistant at the University of Fribourg, the University of Zurich, and Yale Law School.
 He has been an associate at the Swiss Centre of Expertise in Human Rights and has worked at Tier im Recht, a centre of expertise on animal law.
+In 2018, Raffael was appointed Associate Fellow at the Oxford Centre for Animal Ethics.

 His full research profile is accessible here.